nytdevansh/Cool/README.md

 ## 🙏 Credits

-Built by someone who refused to use Swift and insisted on doing it the hard way with C++.
+Built with a hybrid approach: C++ for performance, Swift for modern UI, and Objective-C++ for the macOS bridge.

-Inspired by every unfinished project in `~/Desktop/old_projects/`.
+Inspired by the need for a lightweight, customizable video wallpaper solution on macOS.

 ---